devadvance/devadvance.github.io/_posts/2020-07-07-Using-a-mirrorless-camera-or-DSLR-for-video-conferencing.md

 ## Software setup

 In terms of software, I have OBS and obs-mac-virtualcam installed and running.
-Let’s take a look at how to configure OBS.
+Let's take a look at how to configure OBS.

-After you’ve installed OBS and your virtual webcam plugin, you can proceed to setup.
+After you've installed OBS and your virtual webcam plugin, you can proceed to setup.

 <div class="center width70"><amp-img src="/images/posts/2020-07-07_-_OBS_Add_Source.gif" width="1080" height="810" alt="Walking through adding the UltraStudio 4K Mini as a source in OBS" layout="responsive"></amp-img></div>
 <figcaption class="center">Walking through adding the UltraStudio 4K Mini as a source in OBS</figcaption>

-Let’s go step by step.
-First, you’ll open OBS to a screen that looks similar to this:
+Let's go step by step.
+First, you'll open OBS to a screen that looks similar to this:

 <div class="center width70"><amp-img src="/images/posts/2020-07-07_-_1_OBS_Open.png" width="1079" height="752" alt="Initial OBS screen upon launch" layout="responsive"></amp-img></div>
 <figcaption class="center">Initial OBS screen upon launch</figcaption>

-OBS already has an initial empty scene, so we’ll just add our capture device to that.
-If you’re using an UltraStudio like I am, you’ll get to select the “Blackmagic Device” option directly.
+OBS already has an initial empty scene, so we'll just add our capture device to that.
+If you're using an UltraStudio like I am, you'll get to select the "Blackmagic Device" option directly.
 Otherwise, pick the option for your capture device.

 <div class="center width70"><amp-img src="/images/posts/2020-07-07_-_2_-_Add_Source.png" width="1081" height="754" alt="Add a new Blackmagic Device source" layout="responsive"></amp-img></div>
 <figcaption class="center">Add a new Blackmagic Device source</figcaption>